Search

 Chicago Fed President Austan Goolsbee told the Wall Street Journal on Friday a "stagflationary environment that's as uncomfortable as any" could be looming.

-Markets now see at least one European Central Bank hike this year, compared to a 40% chance of a cut before the war.
+Markets see about an 80% chance of a European Central Bank rate hike this year, versus a 40% chance of a cut before the war.
+On Monday, they saw two hikes as likely.

-They also see a chance of a rate hike this year from the Bank of England, having earlier priced at least two cuts.
+They also see little chance of monetary easing in the UK this year, having earlier priced at least two cuts.

 "It seems only retreating oil prices could reverse rate hike fears, even with dovish minds at the ECB also stressing downside growth risks," said Commerzbank rates strategist Rainer Guntermann.